mustafahalil/strict-json-manifesto/README.md

 - Not replacing proper domain modeling and validation
 - Not a JSON schema validator (use JSON Schema for that)
 - Not a one-size-fits-all solution (it's intentionally opinionated)
+- Not applicable when backwards compatibility with bad formats is required

 ---